microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/sourceRoot.md

 display: "Source Root"
 ---

-Specify the location where a debugger should locate TypeScript files instead of via source locations.
+Specify the location where a debugger should locate TypeScript files instead of relative source locations.
-This string is treated verbatim inside the source-map, you can use a path or URL:
+This string is treated verbatim inside the source-map where you can use a path or a URL:

 ```json
 {